By Janice A. Jones | Updated 04-18-2023

 According to Nancy Kerns, of the Whole Dog Journal,

 That list of benefits sounds very impressive.
-However, on the other hand, According to the Merck Veterinary Manual, garlic and other members of the allium family, including onions, contain thiosulfate, which is toxic to dogs but not to people.
+However, on the other hand, Garlic and other members of the allium family, including onions, contain thiosulfate, which is toxic to dogs but not to people.
 Garlic, as it turns out, causes causes GI Upset including vomiting, diarrhea, abdominal pain, depression, and dehydration.